asuengineering/asu-wp-icon-block/README.md

 # Pitchfork Plugin

-A plugin for use with the [Pitchfork theme](https://github.com/asuengineering/pitchfork) for WordPress.

-This plugin adds blocks and block patterns for the block editor consistent with the ASU Unity Design system for web standards.
+This plugin extends The Icon Block to include icons from the ASU Awesome icon library.

 Requires at least: WP 6.0
 Tested up to: 6.0